FrontMatter/web-documentation-nextjs/content/docs/settings.md

 - Type: `number`
 - Default: `75`

+### frontMatter.taxonomy.seoTitleField

+Specifies the name of the SEO title field for your page.

+- Type: `string`
+- Default: `title`

 ### frontMatter.taxonomy.seoTitleLength

 Specifies the optimal title length for SEO (set to `-1` to turn it off).